Criminal Justice Technology

 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
 Examples include police officer, deputy sheriff, county detention, state trooper, intensive probation/parole, correctional officer and loss prevention specialist.

-The following is a list of local employers in the field of Criminal Justice:
+The following is a list of state and local employers in the field of Criminal Justice:

 - Lumberton Police Department